 I have conducted fisheries research both in the field and through data analysis.
 In 2017, I interned for the National Oceanic and Atmospheric Administration where I aided in a research project updating population models of Pacific fishes.
 Further, I participated in their bottom trawl survey, learning how to identify species in the Eastern Pacific and how fisheries are managed and regulated.
 I am familiar with coastal restoration research through my time at Louisiana Universities Marine Consortium, where I worked in a lab studying coastal erosion in Louisiana’s marshland.
 Currently, I am getting my master’s degree at UNH’s Quantitative Marine Ecology lab where I study mathematical applications in biology.
 My thesis is in studying small-scale fisheries in Madagascar and I hope to continue this line of research during my Fulbright year.

 Further, in order to understand small-scale fisheries, having an understanding of their culture is key which is why I will also be applying for the CLEA in order to be able to communicate effectively with my peers and colleagues.
 Before leaving for the country, I also plan on mastering the basics of Bahasa Indonesia through independent study using resources such as Duolingo.
 On top of that, I am already pursuing a formal Bahasa Indonesia course through the language course website Babel.
-Further, I have contacted members of a local group in my area called Indonesia Community Connect that focuses on connecting Indonesian culture with the region and promotes Indonesian heritage in New Hampshire.
-I hope to find a native speaker willing to meet to have a language exchange in order to improve my language skills outside of coursework.
+Further, I have connected with members of a local group called Indonesia Community Connect that focuses on connecting Indonesian culture with the region and promotes Indonesian heritage in New Hampshire.
+Through this, and an online exchange program, I will meet weekly with a native speaker willing for a language exchange…

-After my master’s, I hope to work for an NGO or government agency to better understand and quantify the status of our world’s small-scale fisheries.
+After my master’s degree, I plan to apply for jobs at an NGO or government agency to better understand and quantify the status of our world’s small-scale fisheries.
 This project will aid me in that goal as it will help me gain a better understanding of how diverse subsistence fishing can be and how to incorporate ecological needs with the culture of the people fishing it.
 Despite the growing threats ocean environments face, Indonesia is still home to precious marine resources that require better understanding in order to protect them.

+For linguistic preparation, I would also be sure to highlight that you have picked up languages previously to work in other countries.